Waste Management

 • Easily lifted by 2 people.

-Hard waste is collected quarterly and is only available to residents who currently have kerbside pick-up of rubbish.
-Hard Waste is collected the week of your normal rubbish collection.
+Bulk hard waste is collected twice a year and is only available to residents who currently have kerbside pick-up of rubbish.

 Hard Waste must be: